joseeden/All-Things-DevOps/pages/030-Security/026-Threat-Actors.md

 - **Revenge**

   - Similar to personal vendettas, this motivation involves retaliating against someone or something that the threat actor feels has harmed them or their interests.

-- **Disruption or Chaor**

-  - Motivated by the thrill of hacking, seeing it as a challenge, a way to prove their technical skills or simply to cause harm.
-  - Common among certain hacking groups or individuals exploring the limits of technology.

 - **Espionage**